-Additionally, in requesting creation of a "comprehensive policy" regarding the "human right to water," the Shareholder Proposal articulates NorthStar's position on the main elements of this right, namely the provision of "safe, sufficient, acceptable, physically accessible, and affordable water for personal and domestic use."
-The Company believes that most, if not all, of these elements are almost entirely governed by regulations that the Company must comply with on a day-to-day basis and that dictate the quality, quantity, price and availability of water, the primary product that the Company, as a public water utility, provides to its customers.
+In requesting creation of a "comprehensive policy" regarding the "human right to water," the Shareholder Proposal articulates NorthStar's position on the main elements of this right, namely the provision of "safe, sufficient, acceptable, physically accessible, and affordable water for personal and domestic use."
+The Company believes that most, if not all, of these elements are almost entirely governed by regulations that the Company and other water and wastewater utilities must comply with on a day-to-day basis and that dictate the quality, quantity, price and availability of water, the primary product that the Company, as a public water utility, provides to its customers.
 In fact, government regulatory bodies, not the Company, fix specific rules and standards governing the quality, quantity, price and availability of water.
 The Company is regulated by state and, in some cases, local utility regulatory bodies and environmental regulatory bodies in every jurisdiction in which it operates.
+The U.N.
+Human Rights Council resolution referred to in the Shareholder Proposal calls upon "States" (i.e., governments) to adopt and implement certain policies and actions regarding human rights to safe drinking water and sanitation.
+The Company believes that governmental and regulatory bodies in the United States have developed a fair and comprehensive regulatory environment for public utilities like the Company to serve their customers and communities in accordance with policies that such government and regulatory bodies deem reasonable and appropriate.
 In general, the utility regulators determine the adequacy of the water service provided to customers and the price to be charged for the water service.
-The Company cannot choose to provide water at rates different than the rates approved by the utility regulators.
-In addition, the utility regulators govern the Company's financing activities used to fund its operations and infrastructure investments, the Company's levels of customer service and the Company's billing practices.
-The utility regulators determine where the Company can operate and where it cannot.
+The Company cannot choose or adopt policies to provide water at rates different than the rates approved by the utility regulators, nor can it provide water service to areas or individuals that are not in the Company's approved service territory or that would violate local, state or federal environmental permits.
+In addition, t

 In addition to the utility regulators, the quality of water supplied by a water utility is governed by environmental regulators who establish and enforce safe drinking water standards.
 These standards are reviewed and updated periodically by the environmental regulators to help ensure the quality of the drinking water provided to the public.
-Violations of these standards must be reported to the environmental regulator, and utilities may be fined for failing to adhere to these standards.

 In presenting its position with respect to the elements of a human right to water, namely "sufficient, safe, acceptable, physically accessible and affordable water," the Company believes that the Shareholder Proposal intervenes in management's ongoing efforts to ensure the Company's compliance with all of the aforementioned laws and regulations and with management's decisions regarding production quality and quantity of water, which is closely intertwined with the Company's compliance efforts.
+As our shareholders consider the Shareholder Proposal, we urge them to weigh whether the position taken by Aqua or by NorthStar is most likely to advance the interests of all the shareholders, both individually and collectively.